 - Harry Potter: Both the Dursleys and Argus Filch are portrayed as somewhat sinister in the first few films, but become more and more Played for Laughs over time.

-- Marvel Cinematic Universe: Drax the Destroyer.
+- Drax the Destroyer.
 While he did have a few comedic moments in Guardians of the Galaxy, he was still played mostly seriously, and his goal of getting revenge for his family's death is a major plot line.
-By the time of Guardians of the Galaxy Vol. 2, he's pretty much the go-to comic relief character, with every scene having him doing something stupid or rattling off a funny line.
+By the time of Guardians of the Galaxy Vol. 2, he's pretty much the go-to comic relief character, with most of his scenes having him doing something stupid or rattling off a funny line.
+He does still have the occasional moment of drama in this film (Mantis feeling the depths of his sorrow over losing his family) and those that follow, but they are fewer and fewer as time goes by.

 - Pintel and Ragetti in Pirates of the Caribbean.
 In the first film, while they do provide comedy, they are still evil henchmen of the Big Bad who can be dangerous and even creepy at times (they kidnap Elisabeth, kill some of her servants, and threaten to rape her).
 In the two sequels, they're pretty much only there to serve as comic relief.

 - Star Wars: When introduced in The Force Awakens, Hux was an intimidating Badass Normal who was roughly equal to Kylo Ren in the First Order hierarchy — his most notable scene has him give an angry speech before a Nuremberg-esque assembly as Starkiller Base's superlaser is activated.
 In The Last Jedi, however, he is largely reduced to being a Butt-Monkey at the hands of Snoke and Ren, with his nervousness and submissiveness as he is hurt by their Force powers reinforcing the comedy of the situation.
-This ends up being deconstructed in The Rise of Skywalker; Hux is so tired to getting tossed about and mistreated that he defects to the Resistance just so he can get back at Ren.
+This ends up being deconstructed in The Rise of Skywalker; Hux is so tired of getting tossed about and mistreated that he defects to the Resistance just so he can get back at Ren — and gets executed for it.

 - Played for VERY dark laughs in Boardwalk Empire: Nelson Van Alden is a dedicated Prohibition agent who makes it his goal to dismantle Nucky Thompson's bootlegging operation.
 The first season sets him up as the Big Bad... until he kills his partner and goes on the run.
 For the entire rest of the series his life is a Black Comedy, as he gets humiliated at various jobs (and usually loses them by snapping and injuring/killing someone), dabbles in bootlegging himself, and ends up a low-level mook for Al Capone.